Riaba

 Riaba is a town in Equatorial Guinea.
 It is also the 30th largest settlement in the country.
 It was founded in 1779 under the name of Concepción by the frigate lieutenant Guillermo Carboner.
 It was reestablished by the British in 1821.

 Location and population

 It is located in the province of Bioko Sur.

-It has a (2005 est.) population of 1,071.
+In 2005, its population was estimated at 1,071.

 Road communications

 The European Union and the ADB in cooperation with the Equatorial Guinean government have developed a road network on Bioko connecting Riaba with other towns such as Luba and Malabo.